 Time frame: 6 months

-Initiating HCV treatment and the number of days following release from the correctional setting to initiation of HCV treatment
+For participants who initiate HCV treatment, time to HCV treatment initiation will be determined by the number of days following release from the correctional setting to HCV treatment initiation.
+Results will be summarized by study arm using descriptive statistics.

 Time frame: 3 months after treatment completion